cabelo/isolalert/README.md

 # isolalert

-***ISOALRT*** is a Project created to analyze the behavior of the population, calculate the necessary distance between people to avoid contagion (COVID-19) and statistical processing of the number of people and vehicles in a given region.
+***ISOALERT*** is a Project created to analyze the behavior of the population, calculate the necessary distance between people to avoid contagion (COVID-19) and statistical processing of the number of people and vehicles in a given region.

 ## Building the ISOALERT